davidcliddell/vehex/README.md

 server.
 I intend to provide an example which will interface to Signal K via sensESP.

 Setup
-Get the code from github onto youe local machine, copy examples/vehex_example.cpp to src and compile.
+Setup a project folder on platformio (you can use the wizard).Get the code from github onto your local machine, copy platformioi.ini and examples/vehex_example.cpp to your project compile.

 Good luck